 Fred has been on the New York University faculty since 1988.
 He is an adjunct professor of management in NYU’s Stern School of Business.
 He teaches crisis management in the MS in Risk Management program and in the Executive MBA program, where he was named Executive MBA Great Professor.
 He is an adjunct associate professor of management and communication in NYU’s School of Professional Studies, MS in Public Relations and Corporate Communication program, where he twice received the Dean’s award for teaching excellence, in 1990 and in 2017.
 He also received awards for outstanding service and for 30 years service in teaching.
 In that program he teaches courses in communication strategy; in communication ethics, law, and regulation; and in crisis communication.

 Fred is an adjunct professor of industrial engineering and operations research at Columbia University, where he teaches ethics, crisis, and leadership in the Professional Development and Leadership program of the Fu Foundation School of Engineering and Applied Science.
 Fred is also a Senior Fellow in the Institute of Corporate Communication at Communication University of China in Beijing.
 For eight years until 2015 Fred served on the leadership faculty of the Center for Security Studies of the Swiss Federal Institute of Technology (ETH), Zurich, Switzerland, where he taught an intensive seminar in the Master’s in Advanced Studies in Crisis Management and Security Policy.
 He has also served on the adjunct faculty of the Starr King School for the Ministry – Graduate Theological Union in Berkeley, CA, where for six years he taught a seminar on religious leadership for social change.
-He is a frequent guest lecturer at the Wharton School of Business of the University of Pennsylvania, U.S. Defense Information School, the U.S. Marine Corps Command and Staff College, U.S. Marine Corps Officer Candidate School, U.S. Air Force Air War College, the Brookings Institution, Icahn School of Medicine at Mount Sinai, and other universities around the world.
+Since 2000, Fred has been a contract lecturer at the Wharton School of Business of the University of Pennsylvania.
+Since 2012, he has been a contract lecturer at U.S. Defense Information School.
+He also is a frequent guest lecturer at the U.S. Marine Corps Command and Staff College, U.S. Marine Corps Officer Candidate School, U.S. Air Force Air War College, the Brookings Institution, Icahn School of Medicine at Mount Sinai, and other universities around the world.